 Reading Standards: Foundational Skills Pre-K–5 [RF]

-These standards are directed toward fostering students’ understanding and working knowledge of concepts of print, the alphabetic principle, and other basic conventions of the English writing system. foundational skills are not in and of themselvesnecessary and important components of an effective, comprehensive reading designed to develop proficient readers with the capacity to comprehend texts across a range of types and disciplines.
-Instruction should be differentiated: good readers will need much less practice with these concepts than struggling readers will.
+These standards are directed toward fostering students’ understanding and working knowledge of concepts of print, the alphabetic principle, and other basic conventions of the English writing system.
+A research- and evidence-based scope and sequence for phonological and phonics development and the complete range of foundational skills are not ends in and of themselves.
+They are necessary and important components of an effective, comprehensive reading curriculum designed to develop proficient readers with the capacity to comprehend texts across a range of types and disciplines.
+Instruction should be differentiated: as students become skilled readers, they will need much less practice with these concepts.
+Struggling readers may need more or different kinds of practice.
 The point is to teach students what they need to learn and not what they already know—to discern when particular children or activities warrant more or less attention.

 Note: In pre-kindergarten and kindergarten, children are expected to demonstrate increasing awareness and competence in the areas that follow.